-The faculty embrace the view that active adult learning is a process by which students employ an ongoing interpretive and reflective process that synthesizes prior and current experiences into new learning.
-This best happens within a learning community that continually strives for clinical excellence and professionalism among faculty, students and graduates.
+The faculty embraces the view that active adult learning is a process by which students employ an ongoing interpretive and reflective process that synthesizes prior and current experiences into new learning.
+This best happens within an inclusive learning community that continually strives for clinical excellence and professionalism among faculty, students and graduates.

 The program is structured to be fluid, proactive and responsive in meeting the present and future needs of its students and of health care, including the incorporation of modern technology and innovation into education and practice.

-Recognizing the responsibility to prepare members of a doctoring profession, the program prepares self-directed, life-long, collaborative learners who are able to use scientific and analytic approaches to clinical decision-making to achieve optimal patient care through evidenced-based practice.
+Recognizing the responsibility to prepare members of a doctoring profession, the program prepares self-directed, life-long, collaborative learners who are able to use scientific and analytic approaches for clinical decision-making to achieve optimal patient care through evidenced-based practice

-- Be reflective practitioners that demonstrate the ability to think critically, challenge assumptions, offer alternative solutions and assess outcomes
+1. Act as reflective practitioners that demonstrate the ability to think critically, challenge assumptions, offer alternative solutions and assess outcomes.

-- Function effectively in the multifaceted roles of a physical therapist including clinician, scholar, administrator, consultant, educator and advocate.
+4. Function effectively in the multifaceted roles of a physical therapist including clinician, scholar, administrator, consultant, educator, and advocate.

-- Hold themselves accountable for independent decision-making with responsibility for interprofessional collaboration, consultation, and referral to others to optimize patient outcomes.
+5. Demonstrate accountability for independent decision-making with responsibility for interprofessional collaboration, and referral to others to optimize patient outcomes.

 Faculty will demonstrate a commitment to:

-- Leadership in scholarship, including the scholarship of teaching
+5. Leadership in scholarship, including the scholarship of teaching and learning

 Through its faculty and curriculum, the program will demonstrate a commitment to: